DusanJovic-NOAA/NEMS_svn/doc/NEMS.md

 * `tests` - test execution scripts.
 Most of these will soon be removed or moved to the app level.
+* `oldtests` - the old test suite which is deprecated but retained for backward compatibility
 * `compsets` - configuration for the NEMSCompsetRun.
 This will soon be moved to the app level.
 * `doc` - documentation.